Cmagor1819/team-7-project3/README.md

 ##	References for the data source(s)/o	References for any code used that is not your own

-The use of ChatGPT was essential in creating various lines of code in the Javascript file.
-Below is the code the creation of the heatmap.
+The use of ChatGPT was essential in creating various lines of code in the Javascript and Jupyter Notebook files.
+Below is the code for the creation of the heatmap in the Javascript code.

 ``` javascript
   const percentRange = [